datag/confcan/README.md

 ## General usage

 Usage: confcan.sh [OPTION...] <git-repository>

 Options:
     -t <timeout>      (Default: 5)
         Timeout in seconds before action is triggered.
-		-a <directory>    (Default: .)
+    -w <directory/file>    (Default: .)
-		    Directory (relative) watched by inotifywait and provided to 'git add'.
+        Directory/File (relative) to be watched and provided to 'git add'.
+        This option can be specified multiple times.
+    -n <directory/file>    (Internal: $GIT_REPO/.git)
+        Directory/File (relative) to exclude from watching.
         This option can be specified multiple times.
     -i
         Initialize Git repository and creates directories specified by '-a'.
         The base directory must exist.
     -c
         Stage and commit all changes before monitoring.
     -e <events>       (Default: create,close_write,moved_to,move_self,delete)
         Comma separated list of events 'inotifywait' should listen to.
         See man page of 'inotifywait' for available events.
     -v
         Be verbose.
 Verbosity level increases when specified multiple times.
     -h
         Print this usage message and exit.

 ## Examples